9 Main Disadvantages Of Poplar Wood

 8. Darken Over Time

-Poplar wood gets darkened and yellow over age because of the sunlight and chemicals.
 Poplar is a lightwood that is able to absorb chemicals like mineral spirits from the ground which can cause wood to get darkened with age.

 The green streaks of poplar wood get deep brown color with age.
 Direct sunlight darkens the poplar wood color.

-Some people think getting darker colors on poplar is a benefit but if you have taken poplar considering its light color to match the theme, it is a nightmare to see how your poplar furniture and woodwork getting darker and darker over time.
+Some people think getting darker colors on poplar is a benefit but if you have taken poplar considering its light color to match the theme, it is a nightmare to see how your poplar furniture and woodwork get darker and darker over time.

 You can minimize the darkening of poplar by staining the poplar back to its original color or placing poplar wood furniture away from direct sunlight and chemicals.